 BTW, the picture for this is a drop of sea water, magnified 25 times.
 My husband thinks it’s gross.
 My kids and I think it’s amazing.
 If you’d like a clear view of the picture, you can find it here.
 Continue reading God’s Great Wisdom

-I want to write about my personal theory on the story of creation told in Genesis 1 today, but I can’t think of any interesting or clever way to start the post.
-So I thought maybe I could find a good joke about creation to use.
-After looking for awhile I found this little gem:
+I want to share my personal theory on the story of creation told in Genesis 1 today, but I of course first need to grab everyone’s attention with something interesting or clever so I figured I’d start with this joke:

 A minister, a priest and a rabbi went for a hike one day.
 It was very hot.

 They were sweating and exhausted when they came upon a small lake.